 Everything about what happened helped me understand the way that hateful actions leave marks you can’t erase.
 What happened made me hate my body and made me hate being an out member of the LGBTQ2+ community who frequently passes as straight.
 It made me hate the world assuming that I owe men something for breathing in a way they feel looks attractive.
 I hated that people still looked for reasons to defend him even though I said no over and over again.
-I hated that my neurodiversity complicates reactions to people who do not understand that one no should be sufficient and should not require 20 of them, especially when one of them is, “I’m gay”.
+I hated that I stopped knowing how to engage with others, and ask questions because I didn’t want to be as invasive as they were to me.
+I hated how lonely I felt, and for how long.
 I hated the person who went to management about what happened, before I had the chance to tell the truth myself, beginning a process I had no way to stop.
 I hated that some days getting out of bed was all I could do, let alone remembering to eat properly.
-I hated navigating triggers and finding out just what put me back in those places, so that I needed to run to the bathroom and cry at the jobs I had up to now.
-I hated that it was poisoning the good I was doing my best to put back together with every ounce of strength I had.
+I hated navigating triggers.
+I hated too that it was poisoning the good I was doing my best to put back together with every ounce of strength I had.
 I hated that it made me so hesitant to make friends at any job, and suspicious of why people might want to know me when my existence proved such a consistent problem for others.
 I hated that it made me go to the hospital because I didn’t trust myself and the need to escape the pain a few years ago.
-I hated that it stopped a career trajectory I was so excited about.
 I hated that it ended friendships because I had no idea how to hold this pain and people I cared about at the same time.
 I hated that even when I thought I was done crying, I would find more tears to cry because the pain felt bottomless.
-Small acts of hate, create so much more of the same.
+His one hateful act, created so much more of the same.

-I did not realize I was capable of feeling so much pain, but I also did not realize I was capable of overcoming so much and along the way, I realized how great my capacity for forgiveness in the face of tremendous adversity.
-It made me realize that if I could survive this, there were others who had already survived it and were thriving, too and that I could make it through.
-I’m the one writing the story of my life again.
+I did not realize I was capable of feeling so much pain, but I also did not realize I was capable of overcoming so much and along the way, I realized how great my capacity for forgiveness.
+I realized that if I could survive this, there were others who were already thriving, and that I could make it through.

-The healing process felt endless because of its many layers and my only hope is that no one else had to go through the same thing and leave the truth inside them to die alongside parts of their spirit.
+The healing process is layered, and my only hope is that no one else had to go through the same thing and leave the truth inside them to die alongside parts of their spirit.
 This fight to stay alive inside and out, while learning to tell the truth can still take entire days.
 I used to do affirmations to feel powerful and capable and now the one I say to myself to make breathing easier is, “I am more than what happened to me.
 I am loved, loving and lovable.
 I accept myself exactly as I am.”

 And to those who read this and see any part of their experience reflected back in sharing what happened to me, this song, Stand By You, by Rachel Platten, is for you.